 Wait, that's probably why people don't like American tourists, right?
 Hmmmm.
 Well, Olimpia's Canadian, and it was her idea.
 So I don't think this should count against us.

 It was a 5 hour train ride.
 When we eventually woke up, we were surprised to realize that the Czech Republic looks exactly like Kentucky.
 Who would've thought?
 It's green and hilly, and we kept seeing hick-looking houses and people doing activities like chopping wood while wearing denim shirts.
 This led to a conversation about what other European countries are like which states.
 For example, Germany is a fairly Wisconsin-y country (down-to earth people, beer, lots of trees, more beer...)*.
-I don't know if we came up with any other great examples, but we did firmly establish that Belgium in Canada (the people are chill and bilingual, and they're often made fun of by the slightly more awesome, monolingual country that's south of them).
+I don't know if we came up with any other great examples, but we did firmly establish that Belgium is Canada (the people are chill and bilingual, and they're often made fun of by the more populous, louder, monolingual country that's south of them).